Most Overrated Footballers of All Time

 That being said, he was never even a regular player on any of the teams he played at the height of his career.
 For both of his two seasons at Roma, he struggled to play over 15 league matches, though he was in and out of the regular Parma and Fiorentina sides.
 Nakata can be considered as one of the most overrated players in the football history of Asia.

 16. David De Gea

 With a massive reputation as the next best goalkeeper in the football world, the 20-year-old was unimpressive during his debut at Man United.
-However there is no denying that over the recent years he has improved very much, and is one of the best goalkeepers in the world, but he is slightly overrated.
+However there is no denying that over the recent years he has improved very much, and once was one of the best goalkeepers in the world, but he is undoubtedly overrated.

 15. Carlos Tevez

 One of the most overrated soccer players of all time, Carlos Tevez has always been a "people's champion" in Argentina as a symbol of Boca Juniors and a staple of the impoverished streets of regional Buenos Aires.

 His tenure at the club had plenty of ups and downs, to say the least, with numerous impressive displays punctuated with frequent bust-ups with his coaches.

 His record for Argentina National Team has never been impressive, containing much more frustration than success.
 This never stopped supporters and media sources in Argentina shouting for his presence in Albiceleste's roster each time a big tournament was rolling around.